calabimeow/mallow/README.md

 }
 ```
 ## Builing:
 Write `make windows` or `make linux` depending on your OS.
-This will produce a dynamic library file in source folder
+This will produce a dynamic library file in the source folder

 ## Linking
 Put the mallow.h, .dll or .so files in you project directory and run this command: `gcc main.c -o main -I"." -L"." -Wl,-rpath='.' -lmallow -lm`